kyleoneill/leagueBot/readme.md

 ## LeagueBot has the following commands
 1. `!help` - Lists all of the commands and what they are used for.
 2. `!build [champion]` - Lists the most popular build for the input champion.
-The name must be a single word, like 'garen' or 'leesin'.
 3. `!ranking [summoner]` - Looks up ranking information about the input summoner.
 4. `!favChamp get/set [championName]` - Set your favorite champion or tell you which one it currently is.
 Include the champion name when setting, do not include it when getting.
 5. `!random` - Gives you a random champion to play.